vmetodiev/tangenta/README.md

 ## USB (via Microchip hub)
 - 3x USB ports exposed on the rear panel - for mouse, keyboard, storage drive
-- One of the USB ports connects to an M.2 slot with a SIM card (for a mobile modem)
+- 1x USB port connects to an M.2 slot with a SIM card (for a mobile modem)

 ## HDMI
 - LVDS to HDMI via Lontium